 If you are using pods made by another brand, like Peet’s Coffee or Trader Joes, you won’t be able to send those to Nespresso for recycling.
 In the US you would have to remove the aluminum covering from the pods, discard the coffee grinds in the trash or a composting bin, rinse the capsule, then place in the recycling bin.
 In the UK, you may actually be able to recycle these pods through Podback.

 That said, some of these third party pods are compostable.
 For example, Williams-Sonoma has some compostable pods that are compatible with Nespresso original machines.

 How To Prepare Nespresso Pods For Recycling?

 For those pods eligible for the Nespresso program, there are a couple things you might want to do to used pods before putting them in the recycling bag.
 These are totally optional steps.
 You can certainly just toss your used pods in the bag, but I find the following steps help reduce odor and mold.
 First, take your used pods and rinse them under the sink faucet.
 Then place them top down on a paper towel to let them dry out.
 Use caution when moving them from the sink to the towel as some pods have lose coffee grinds as you move them.
 After a half a day or so, move the capsules to the recycling bag or bin.
 This helps prevent coffee water from accumulating in the recycling bag, which could lead to leaks during transit.

-Where To Recycle Nespresso Pods?
+How To Recycle Nespresso Pods?
+(By Geography)